robertzhidealx/trade-ml/README.md

     └── test
 ```

-`app` contains the code for our app's frontend.

-`server` contains the code for our app's backend.

 `server/src` contains business functions and the Dream server

 `server/forecasting/data` contains the data set we use for training our time series forecasting model and backtesting.